 Notably, tetrahydrocannabinol (THC) is among the main active ingredients in weed.
 And just like alcohol, THC is also psychoactive.
 Since alcohol consumption leads to wider blood vessels in your gastrointestinal tract, your body would absorb the THC faster.

 Read on to understand what would happen if you took weed and alcohol at the same time.
+Also, don’t miss checking the most trusted site where you can buy weed online in Canada.

 Intense Alterations in Judgment